gaurav-rattan/gaurav-rattan.github.io/_news/announcement_3.md

 ---

 Attending **LOGAMS 2024** at *Amsterdam*. <br>
-Gave a talk "*Learning on Graphs with Weisfeiler-Leman*".
+Gave a talk *Learning on Graphs with Weisfeiler-Leman*.